moq-wg/moq-transport/draft-ietf-moq-transport.md

 subscribers for each track.
 Each new OBJECT belonging to the track within the subscription range is forwarded to each active subscriber, dependent on the congestion response.
-A subscription remains active until it expires, until the publisher of the track terminates the track with a SUBSCRIBE_FIN
-(see {{message-subscribe-fin}}) or a SUBSCRIBE_RST (see {{message-subscribe-rst}}).
+A subscription remains active until the publisher terminates the subscription with a SUBSCRIBE_FIN (see {{message-subscribe-fin}}) or a SUBSCRIBE_RST (see {{message-subscribe-rst}}).

 A relay MUST not reorder or drop objects received on a multi-object stream when